JEMC-Org/explore-tezos/README.md

 If you have something that we missed and you would like to contribute to the project, you can follow these steps to put up a pr with the new information.

-1. Create a branch from main and name it the app that you are adding, or one of them to the website and your username.
-Example, `UserName-TempleWallet`
+1. Create a branch from main and name it one of the app that you are adding and your username.
+Example, `UserName-TezosDomains`
 2. Fill out the JSON fields displayed here with the relevent information for each website.
 [Descriptions of each field below](#description-of-fields).

 ```